Reasons to Open a Business in the U District

 Business Resource Center: The U District Partnership Business Resource Center serves all U District Business Improvement Area businesses and prospective businesses looking to enter the district by connecting them to the best available information and providing direct services to individual businesses.

 Clean and Safe Program: A vibrant district of entrepreneurs, major employers, smart workers, and diverse residents needs a public realm that works for everybody.
 To ensure friendly, inviting, clean, and safe streets and public areas, the U District Partnership has initiated and manages an active program that focuses on crime and disorder hotspots, public rights-of-way, young adult support, community services, and partnerships with law enforcement and educational organizations.

 List of Commercial Vacancies: The perfect space for your business is in the University District.
 We’ve even aggregated a downloadable list of commercial vacancies to help you find it.

-U District Business Network: Next Meeting May 30th
+U District Business Network: Next Quarterly Meeting in August

 The U District Business Network: Comprised of business operators in the district coming together to provide a more unified, purposeful and effective University District business community voice and offer an information sharing platform for the University District community.
-Learn more about the Business Network and RSVP for the May meeting.
+Learn more about the Business Network and be notified of the next quarterly meeting in August.